-(v) Earnings per share
+(x) Earnings per share

-The Bank presents basic and diluted earnings per share ("EPS") data for its ordinary shares.
-Basic EPS is calculated by dividing the profit or loss attributable to the shareholders of the Bank by the weighted average number of ordinary shares outstanding during the period.
+The Group presents basic and diluted earnings per share ("EPS") data for its ordinary shares.
+Basic EPS is calculated by dividing the profit or loss attributable to the shareholders after deducting profit payable to sukuk eligible as additional capital by the weighted average number of ordinary shares outstanding during the period.
 Diluted EPS is determined by adjusting the profit or loss attributable to owners and the weighted average number of ordinary shares outstanding for the effects of all dilutive potential ordinary shares.

-(w) Segment reporting
+(y) Segment reporting

-An operating segment is a component of the Group that engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the Group's other components, whose operating results are reviewed regularly by the Chief Executive Officer (being the chief operating decision maker) of the Bank to make decisions about resources allocated to each segment and assess its performance, and for which discrete financial information is available.
+An operating segment is a component of the Group that engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the Group's other components, whose operating results are reviewed regularly by the Chief Executive Officer (being the chief operating decision maker) of the Group to make decisions about resources allocated to each segment and assess its performance, and for which discrete financial information is available.

-(x) Earnings prohibited by Shari'a
+(z) Earnings prohibited by Shari'a

-The Group is committed to avoid recognizing any income generated from non-Sharia' compliance sources.
-Accordingly, all non-Shari'a compliance income is credited to a charity account where the Group uses these funds for charitable purposes as defined by the Sharia Supervisory Board.
+The Group is committed to avoid recognizing any income generated from non-Sharia' compliant sources.
+Accordingly, all non-Shari'a compliant income is credited to a charity account where the Group uses these funds for charitable purposes as defined by the Sharia Supervisory Board.